nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 `Vaccination status` will be set to `true` once the system detects the vaccination proof file, and `pet certificates` will be set to the titles of the pet certificate documents uploaded.
 You will also be able to transfer orders from buyers to suppliers and then to deliverers.
 The `order status` will be auto-updated from `Pending` to `Negotiating` to `Delivering` in the process.

-This is the reason why you are unable to modify some information, and why some information, although you can enter and store in PetCode, is not displayed in the UI, in the current version.
+This is the reason why you are unable to modify some information or interact with certain UI elements, and why some information, although you can enter and store in PetCode, is not displayed in the UI, in the current version.

 [Go back to [Table of Contents](#table-of-contents)] [Go back to [Commands](#commands)]